 When I first moved countries, I was worried that I had suddenly lost all my appreciation for humour.
 I thought I loved a good laugh and I’ve been known to fall off my seat laughing my ass out.
 But I just didn’t find many Kiwi jokes funny at all.
 Everybody in the room would laugh hysterically to jokes that obviously went over my head.
 I felt like a fish out of water.
 “I don’t get it,” I would think to myself while I make an effort to laugh sheepishly – which is always a risky move for someone just trying to avoid awkward moments.
 Many times, you end up laughing too much or too little or inappropriately and the joke’s on you.

 All jokes aside, it was more than just my sense of humour that became questionable.
-I sometimes misunderstood seemingly straightforward statements, gestures or even silence.
+On many occasions, seemingly straightforward statements or gestures made zero sense to me.
 Did I mention that I married a Kiwi?
 Well, that drove it home for me really quickly.

 Context is everything

 You see, culture is a powerful thing.
 And often, it takes experiencing a different culture to what we’ve always known to realise how fundamentally our culture affects our beliefs, ideals and the quality of life we lead, good or bad.
 Reading books like The Cultural Map by Erin Meyer helped me understand how to make sense of things and get stuff done as the fish who have chosen to live in a tree.
 If you live and work with people from diverse cultural backgrounds like me, one of the essential skills you could ever have is excellent intercultural communication.
 That’s why I continue to consciously invest in learning how to get better at it.